 How to shop around for an annuity

-Getting the right annuity for you
+Finding the right annuity for you

 Choosing an annuity is about more than getting the best value on the market.
-There are different types of annuity and you need to get the most appropriate one for your circumstances and priorities.
+For example, there are several options to choose from and it’s important to choose the right one for your circumstances and pension pot.

 Step 2 – Check what your pension provider is offering

 At least six weeks before your retirement date, your provider will contact you with:

 - Details of the value of your pension pot

 - An indication of the retirement income your pot would generate if you bought an annuity with it

 Check whether your agreement with your provider includes a guaranteed annuity rate (GAR).
 These can be very valuable as they can offer much better rates than those generally available.
 A GAR may come with restrictions, but can lead to a significant boost to your retirement income.